Mt Brown Hut

 Access

 The other approach to the Hut is from the Styx valley and starts at the large unnamed side-creek known locally as Mt Brown Creek.
 Access up the Styx valley is along a rough farm trail that turns off the Dorothy Falls Road at sharp bend 400m North of the Mark Wallace Bridge.
 The trail leads through some marginal paddocks for 1.5 kilometres to the Styx riverbed which is followed for a couple of hundred metres under some large shingle bluffs.
-These can usually be waded around at normal flows but could be difficult or impossible if the river was up.
+These can currently be waded around at normal flows but could be difficult or impossible if the river was up.
 Mt Brown Creek is five minutes upriver from the bluffs and the Mt Brown track starts 20m up its TL.
 The track follows the spur up onto a bush terrace, then climbs up a broad bush face onto the Southern spur of Mt Brown.
 The spur flattens at 800 metres and the track continues up to around 1000m, crosses a sub-alpine gully, then resumes its climb up through the scrub towards the tussock line.
 Snow poles lead up the last portion of the spur through scattered scrub onto a flat tussock bench with a small tarn just below the Hut.
 The track is kept in reasonably good shape by Glenn Johnston and John Hutt who are planning some more work on it later this winter.
 Allow around four hours currently from the Styx bluffs to Mt Brown Hut.
 Those doing the circuit have a three-kilometre walk along the Dorothy Falls Road between carparks.

 Type

+Transitioning a standard 4-bunk NZFS design with an open fire to an alpine setting required numerous modifications to meet a host building code and DOC safety standards that didn't exist in 1962.
+An alcove with a small coal-burning stove replaced the chimney, the original louvre windows were replaced with double-glazed ones, and an extra side window added.
+The bunks were modified from stand-alone to single upper and lower platforms, an aluminium roof flashing was added to protect kea from lead poisoning (although it hasn't stopped them picking away at it), along with a porch, a deck, a roof-fed water tank, and an outside sink bench.
 The Hut has been strengthened to withstand 250kmph winds without tie-downs There are 4.5 tons of concrete in the foundations and the hold-down fastenings are in excess of safety requirements.
 The Hut is lined with 12mm plywood, and the floors are 10mm ply on top of the original rimu tongue and groove.
 The ceiling lining covers a 300 x 100mm ridge, fastened by 16mm bolts at each end.
 The framing is fastened with hold-down straps, and the wall studs are at 400mm centres with 25x1x400mm hold-down straps, top and bottom.
 Hurricane clips were added to the clearlight on the porch six months after the Hut was opened, because it was flexing and tearing around the nails in the high winds.
 The water tank tap freezes regularly overnight in winter, so fill your water containers before you go to bed.
 If the tank runs dry the water in the tarns on the bench below the Hut is potable.

 Condition